karthik0010/Assuredoc/1.1 Teams/Integration.md

 ## Integration

 AssureQA supports the third-party services.
 Our platform effortlessly integrates with a range of services, including  Browser stack, lambdatest, Saucelabs.
+A team owner or team admin can integrate these services to their team which will be made accessible to all members of the team.

 ![q1](/1.1%20Teams/TeamImages/q1.png)